leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/boundary.rst

    Loop
       Applies the brush falloff in a loop pattern.
    Loop and Invert
-      Applies the fallof radius in a loop pattern, inverting the displacement direction in each pattern repetition.
+      Applies the falloff radius in a loop pattern, inverting the displacement direction in each pattern repetition.